thehyve/cbioportal-staging/README.md

 If **none** of the `*.location` attributes points to an S3 bucket, you will have to configure the following:
 * `spring.autoconfigure.exclude`: set this to the list of AWS classes to skip in autoconfigure step when starting up the app.
 Set it to this: `spring.autoconfigure.exclude=org.springframework.cloud.aws.autoconfigure.context.ContextInstanceDataAutoConfiguration,org.springframework.cloud.aws.autoconfigure.context.ContextRegionProviderAutoConfiguration,org.springframework.cloud.aws.autoconfigure.context.ContextStackAutoConfiguration`

-### cBioPortal settings
-* `cbioportal.mode`: must be `local` or `docker`,  depending whether the app will run with a local cBioPortal or a dockerized cBioPortal.
-* `cbioportal.docker.image`, `cbioportal.docker.network`: Docker image and network names for the dockerized cBioPortal.
-These parameters are only required if the `cbioportal.mode` is `docker`.
-* `cbioportal.docker.cbio.container`: name of the running cBioPortal container (e.g. to be restarted after studies are loaded).

-### Extractor settings
-* `time.attempt`: minutes before trying to find a file specified by the yaml file that has not been found.
-This will be tried 5 times.

-### Transformer settings
-* `transformation.command.script`: full transformation command, except input and output (-i and -o parameters).
-* `transformation.command.location`: local path where the transformation command will be executed.

-### Validation settings
-* `validation.level`: sets the threshold for loading studies after validation.
-It has two options: `WARNING` (to already abort loading step if one or more WARNINGs is found during validation step), and `ERROR` (to only abort loading if one or more ERRORs is found during validation step).

 ### Mail properties
 The app sends emails to keep the user informed about the status of the tasks performed by the app.
 In order to do that, we need the following parameters to be set: